 Symptoms of asthma can be mild or severe.
-You may have no symptoms; severe, daily symptoms; or something in between.
+You may have no symptoms, severe symptoms every day, or something in between.
 How often you have symptoms can also change.
 Symptoms of asthma may include:

 An asthma attack occurs when your symptoms suddenly increase.
 Factors that can lead to an asthma attack or make it worse include:

 Many people have symptoms that become worse at night (nocturnal asthma), such as a cough and shortness of breath.